puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

     }

 Tags, repos, tasks, and brokers are referenced by name.
-The `tags` are optional; a policy with no tags will never be applied to a node.
+The `tags` are optional; a policy with no tags can be applied to a node.
 The `task` is also optional; if it is omitted, the `repo`'s task is used.
 The `repo` and `broker` entries are required.